Weak Approximation for Low Degree del Pezzo Surfaces: Weak Approximation and Rational Curves

 Putting these two results together, for points in $A$, we have

-\begin{corollary} Let $S/K(C)$ be a smooth log del Pezzo surface of degree 1, where $C$ is a smooth curve.
-Assume $S$ admits a model giving a generic family over $C$. $c$ is a point in $C\cap A^0$.
-Then $S$ satisfies weak appoximation at the place $c$. \end{corollary}
+\begin{corollary} Let $S/k(C)$ be a smooth log Del Pezzo surface of degree 1, where $C$ is a smooth curve.
+Assume $S$ admits a model giving a transversal family over $C$.
+If $c$ is a point in $C\cap A^0$, then $S$ satisfies weak approximation at the place $c$. \end{corollary}

-\subsection{Deformation Theory}
+\subsection{Deformation theory}